bob134552/Battlestations/README.md

 The website should be:
 - Easy to navigate.
-- Have a simple registration and log in with the possibility of using a social account to log in with.
+- Have a simple registration and log in with the possibility of using a social account for log in.
 - Able to search through a database of PC components to find specific ones.
 - Able to add or remove products as required.